 There are many different variations for this dump cake recipe.
 Just use any 2 cans of fruit, like cherry, peach, apple or blueberry.

 - Cherry: For this specific recipe, I used a can of pineapple and a can of cherries.
-You could, however, make a simple cherry dump cake and use 2 cans of cherries if your prefer.
-I like the added sweetness that the pineapple gives it though.
+You could, however, make a simple cherry dump cake and use 2 cans of cherries if you prefer, you could also make this cherry pie filling recipe.

 - Peach dump cake: Use 2 cans of sliced peaches in heavy syrup (undrained).
-You could also use 1 can sliced peaches and 1 can pineapple if you prefer.
 Or make a homemade peach pie filling.
 If you want to add some extra flavor, feel free to add in some cinnamon sugar.

 - Blueberry: Use 2 cans blueberry pie filling or 4 cups fresh blueberries.
 If using fresh blueberries, add 1/2 cup sugar.
 For additional flavor, you can mix in shredded coconut, vanilla or cinnamon.
 It also tastes great topped with sliced nuts, such as pecans or almonds.